stefanprodan/syros/ROADMAP.md

 ***Consul integration***

 * Extract gliderlabs/registrator meta from container env vars to determine Consul service names
-* Collect the health check results from Consul
+* Collect the health check results for nodes and services from Consul
 * Display the health check result on the container page, add a health column to containers tables
 * Record health status changes into container health history table
 * Create the container health history page